Table of Contents

 The largest particle size separated by the decanter is defined by the size of the internal fluid pathways and sludge ejection ports.
 The maximum particle size for the decanters is approximately 12 mm (½”).

 A disc centrifuge can separate metal particles down to a 0.5-micron level and Organic and inorganic particles down to a 1-micron level based on OEM data.
 These separations are dependent on the fluid being processed, specifically the viscosity of the process fluid.

 The largest particle size separated by a disc centrifuge is defined by the spacing between the conical plates (disk stack) in the centrifuge bowl.
 The solid particles pass through these discs, and therefore the particle size cannot be larger than the inter-disc spacing.

 The particle limit recommended for the disc-stack centrifuge is around 250 microns.
 The typical inter disc spacing is 500 microns in a disc centrifuge bowl.

-Particles larger than the inter-disc spacing or close to the inter disc spacing can cause the conical discs to get plugged with solids and make the centrifuge ineffective.
+Particles larger than the inter-disc spacing or close to the inter disc spacing can cause the conical discs to be plugged with solids and make the centrifuge ineffective.

 Feed solids concentration refers to the amount of solids present in the incoming fluid feed.
-Different centrifuge types have varying ability to handle solids loading.
+Different centrifuge types have varying abilities to handle solids loading.

-Solids concentrations allowable in the centrifuge feed is defined by the sludge ejection mechanism used in the centrifuge.
+Solids concentrations allowable in the centrifuge feed are defined by the sludge ejection mechanism used in the centrifuge.
 Higher solids concentration requires a continuous sludge ejection mechanism, while intermittent ejections can handle smaller solids concentration.

 The decanter centrifuges (as described above) have the auger pushing out the separated solids continuously through the sludge ports.
 This continuous evacuation of solids allows for the handling of high levels of solids concentration in the feed.